Selena (film): Filming

 Principal photography began September 1996, in San Antonio, Corpus Christi, Poteet, Houston, and Lake Jackson, Texas.
 Nava used locals as extras for the film.
 Selena's singing voice was dubbed onto Lopez's performance.
-During the opening of the Selena Etc. boutique scene, Suzette Quintanilla, Selena’s sister, believed Lopez was wearing Selena's clothing, but it was in fact a replica recreated by the film’s costume designer.
+During the opening of the Selena Etc. boutique scene, Suzette Quintanilla, Selena's sister, believed Lopez was wearing Selena's clothing, but it was in fact a replica recreated by the film's costume designer.

 Quintanilla expressed how she was overcome with emotions after seeing Lopez in a replica of the dress Selena had worn to the 1994 Grammy Awards.
 During the elopement scene, Pérez explained how the scene was reminiscent of the actual event as if he were "transported back in time," and remembered how he had a do not disturb sign and heard a knock on his door.
 He found the scene to be one of the hardest to watch after and recalled Selena told him that eloping was the only resource they had and they would never have a wedding she dreamed about.
 Pérez refused to visit the set and explained that he did not want to partake in the film's process.

 Seda convinced Perez to visit the set for the scene where his character auditions for the role as the new guitarist for the band.
 After researching on how to perform a riff on a guitar and having lessons from Pérez, Seda felt that the scene would not come off as authentic since he could not replicate Pérez's guitar riffs.
 He tricked Pérez into visiting the set so that he could play the riff and have the director shoot a close up of his hands for the film.
-Seda said how after the film was released that people we convinced he could play the guitar; Seda said he revealed to fans how it was actually Perez performing the riff in the scene.
+Seda said how after the film was released that people were convinced he could play the guitar; Seda said he revealed to fans how it was actually Perez performing the riff in the scene.